cosmos/ibc/spec/client/ics-012-near-client/README.md

 ### Consensus state

-The NEAR client tracks the block producers of current epoch and header (refer to [Headers section](#headers)) for all previously verified consensus states (these can be pruned after switching to the epoch after the next, but should not be pruned beforehand).
+The NEAR client tracks the block producers of current epoch and header (refer to [Headers section](#headers)) for all previously verified consensus states (these can be pruned after a certain period, but should not be pruned beforehand).

 ```typescript
 interface ValidatorStakeView {